oneapi-src/level-zero-spec/scripts/YaML.md

 ```

 #### handle
-* A handle initiates the creation of a c/c++ 'struct' definition in the source code
+* A handle initiates the creation of a c/c++ forwarding 'struct' pointer definition in the source code
 * A handle is a special-case structure for strongly-typed handles
 * A handle requires the following scalar fields: "desc" and "name"
 * A handle may take the following optional scalar fields: "class"